SolutionGuidance/psm/CONTRIBUTING.md

 Generally, the more controversial, complex or large a change, the more opportunity people should have to comment on it.
-That means it should garner more comments/approvals or it means it should sit longer before being merged.
-We don't have hard rules about such things, and documentation changes usually don't need to sit as long as functional changes, but figure a business day or two for an average patch.
+That means it should garner more comments/approvals, or it means it should sit longer before being merged.
+You can talk with us about a change you'd like to make before or while you work on it; see [the participation section of the README](README.md#section-5-participating-in-the-psm-project).
+We don't have hard rules about such things, and documentation changes usually don't need to sit as long as functional changes, but figure a business day or two for an average patch to get discussed.

 As to when to merge, that's a judgment call.
 Usually [Cecilia](https://github.com/cecilia-donnelly),